rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-12-11-Thanks-for-diversifying-tech-with-us.md

 For the past five years, every (north hemisphere) summer, RGSoC has been offering the opportunity for women (transgender and cisgender) and non-binary people from all over the world to work on an Open Source project.
 This wouldn't be possible without the help and love of our wonderful community.

 ![Together we are changing the world!](/img/blog/2017/2017-12-12-change-the-world.jpg)
-<div class="image-credits">Our 20 teams - the lifes we touched on the 2017 edition of RGSoC (Image: Inês Coelho)</div>
+<div class="image-credits">Our 20 teams - the lives we touched on the 2017 edition of RGSoC (Image: Inês Coelho)</div>

 ### Our sponsors and donors